aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 spec fun get(addr: address): T { global<T>(addr) }
 ```

-This is justified by that MSL has [*partial semantics*](#partial-semantics).
+This is justified by that MSL having [*partial semantics*](#partial-semantics).

 ## Statements

 Limited sequencing of the form `{ let x = foo(); x + x }` is supported, as well as if-then-else.
 Other statement forms of the Move language are not supported.

-## Pack and Unpack
+## Pack and unpack

 Pack expressions are supported.
 Unpack expressions are currently *not* supported.

 ## Quantifiers

-Universal and existential quantification are supported.
-The general form is
+Universal and existential quantification is supported.
+The general form is:

 ```
 forall <binding>, ..., <binding> [ where <exp> ] : <exp>